 Florida railroad jobs are a spectacular gig to land if you are fortunate enough to hire on within the state.
 Yes, the job can still be tough if you work in transportation or maintenance but few other states offer such wonderful, sub-tropical weather year-round.
 Florida is also home to several railroads outside of Class Is CSX Transportation and Norfolk Southern.
 These include Class II, regionals Florida East Coast and Alabama & Gulf Coast as well as Class III, shortlines AN Railway, Bay Line Railroad, First Coast Railroad, three Pinsly operations, Georgia & Florida, South Central Florida Express, Seminole Gulf Railway, and the Talleyrand Terminal Railroad.
 Additionally, Amtrak operates in the state along with a few commuter railroads.
-For more information regarding Florida's current railroad system please click here.

 If you are lucky enough to land a railroad job in Florida it will certainly help a bit in that you will not have to worry about fighting the frigid winters.
 In the event you are here looking for a career in the industry then most likely you are interested in the more traditional fields of either maintenance or transportation.
 If so but you do not have a great deal of knowledge about just what it takes to be a railroader the work can be both physically demanding as well as mentally draining.
 This is particularly the case for Class I railroads which require most train crews to work 12 hour days for many days in a row while away from home (you become used to the hotel life).
 Of course, the pay is the best in the industry along with retirement and benefits so there is certainly some real advantages.